20×20 Car Audio Booth Execution for Nakamichi Car Audio at SEMA Show 2024

 Large 7-inch Wireless CarPlay advertisement graphic wall.

-The hero wall anchors brand recognition from mid-range sightlines and gives visitors instant context.
-It creates a clean visual “stop” without overwhelming adjacent product zones—important in a hall where competing displays can easily dilute attention.
+The hero wall anchored brand recognition from mid-range sightlines and gave visitors instant context.
+It created a clean visual stop without overwhelming nearby product zones, which was critical in a hall where competing displays could easily dilute attention.

 Backlit Product Gallery